htdebeer/paru/documentation/using_paru.md

 ~~~

 In [Chapter 4](#putting-it-all-together) this script `do-pandoc.rb` is used on
-[paru's documentation file](documentation/documentation.md) to generate a new
+paru's documentation file, `documentation/documentation.md` to generate a new
 pandoc markdown file, `index.md`, that is converted to HTML into **the manual
 you are reading now!**